mosra/m.css/doc/plugins.rst

 `Links and other » <{filename}/plugins/links.rst>`_
 ===================================================

-The :py:`m.gh`, :py:`m.dox`, :py:`m.gl`, :py:`m.abbr`, :py:`m.fiilesize` and
+The :py:`m.gh`, :py:`m.dox`, :py:`m.gl`, :py:`m.vk`, :py:`m.abbr`,
-:py:`m.alias` plugins make it easy for you to link to GitHub projects, issues or PRs, to Doxygen documentation, query file sizes and provide URL aliases to preserve link compatibility.
+:py:`m.fiilesize` and :py:`m.alias` plugins make it easy for you to link to GitHub projects, issues or PRs, to Doxygen documentation, query file sizes and provide URL aliases to preserve link compatibility.

 `Metadata » <{filename}/plugins/metadata.rst>`_
 ===============================================